ducthanh-nguyen/Seed-Analysis/README.md

 - Principal Component Analysis on the data

 #### Tools
-Python for Data Cleaning, Data Transformation, Data Visualisation and Data Analysis
+Python for Data Preparation, Data Visualisation and Data Analysis

 #### Data Set
 The dataset for this project consists of kernels belonging to three different varieties of wheat: